CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task04_step01.png)

-2. After selecting the KQL Database click on the switch **availibility** to enabled the OneLake availibility as shown in the screenshot.
+2. After selecting the KQL Database click on the switch **Availability** to enabled the OneLake availibility as shown in the screenshot.

     ![](media/image_task04_step02.png)

     >**Note:** Newly created tables will automatically inherit the "OneLake availability" setting from the Database level

-3. Now the dialog enable OneLake availibility is shown.
-Ensure that Apply to existing tables is checked and click on the button **enable**.
+3. Now the dialog **Enable OneLake Availability** is shown.
+Ensure that Apply to existing tables is checked and click on the button **Enable**.

     ![](media/image_task04_step03.png)